 It’s your responsibility to be aware of policies, procedures and deadlines in effect during your time as a U of T student.
 It’s also your responsibility to attend classes regularly, keep your work up to date and to complete assignments as required.

-A complete listing of policies and procedures is available in the current Undergraduate Program Calendar.
+A complete listing of policies and procedures is available in the current Undergraduate Academic Calendar.

 Course specific policies can be found in the course outline posted on Quercus.

 We want all students in the Faculty to be treated equitably and fairly.
 However, there can be valid reasons why students should be granted an exception from our policies and procedures.
 Consideration will be given if you are experiencing problems that are beyond your control.
 Most of these situations concern illness, personal problems, accidents, family difficulties, etc. Please contact the Academic Advisor in the KPE Registrar’s Office for support and assistance with petitions and appeals.
 More information about petition procedures is available on the Petitions & Appeals webpage.

 Code of Behaviour on Academic Matters and Code of Student Conduct

 U of T trusts you not to cheat, plagiarize, discriminate, harass people, disrupt classes/activities or use technology in an unauthorized or inappropriate way.
 We know you don’t want to do these things either, so to make sure you understand our codes of conduct, please refer to the Governing Council website.